grybiena/grybiena.github.io/posts/2024-10-01-Purescript-Web-Dev-Template.md

-This blog is a purescript UI hosted by github pages.
+This blog is a [purescript-halogen](https://pursuit.purescript.org/packages/purescript-halogen/7.0.0) UI hosted by github pages.
 It renders the blog posts using [markdown-it](https://github.com/markdown-it/markdown-it) for formatting and [highlightjs](https://github.com/highlightjs/highlight.js) for code highlighting.

 The starting point for development was my [purescipt web dev template](https://github.com/grybiena/ps-webdev-template).
 This template contains a development server and frontend app that reloads the page whenever the source code changes.